 d) Houtribdijk Dam

 Explanation: Tarbela Dam is the largest man made dam in the world.
 This Tarbela Dam is located in Pakistan.
-The construction of dam is completed in 1976.
+The construction of a dam is completed in 1976.
 Fort Peck Dam, Ataturk Dam, Houtribdijk Dam are respectively second, third and fourth largest man made dams.